medavox/distribackup/docs/message binary spec.md

 Basically there is a tension here between number of bytes from a stream (which is potentially infinite) and number of elements in an array.

 Any situation in which a potentially infinite (or at least very large) array-like object like List, String or HList is enclosed by another object (with the same or smaller max length) whose length field should total everything inside it, could cause this to happen.

+Any situation where an object encloses another object, and their length fields are the same size, could cause this to happen.

 ###Possible Solutions: